Thyraz/Sonos-Kids-Controller/README.md

 The id and the secret are the same values as entered in the node-sonos-http-api configuration as described [here.](https://github.com/jishi/node-sonos-http-api#note-for-spotify-users)

 ## Adding Content
-There's a hidden button on the right side of the top navigation bar.
+There's a hidden button in the root view on the right side of the top navigation bar.
 If you click there, you should see an overlay lighting up.
-Click this button quickly 10 times to get in the library editor.
+Click this button quickly 10 times to open the library editor.

 Then click the "+" button on the top right to add a new entry.